 - 4. Batteries should be used for this exercise.
 Make sure you check out all of the batteries before the beginning of class.
 If too many batteries are dead, the Sorensen power supplies are OK.
 Any voltage higher than 16V is NOT OK.
 Remember that power supplies are potentially dangerous pieces of electrical equipment.
 If you use them be sure you instruct your students in their safe use.
 Remember you are always responsible for your students' safety.
-Put the bad batteries on the chalkboard tray or mark them in some way.
-If you can remove them from the lab and take them to the laboratory coordinator's office, even better.
-The laboratory coordinator will exchange them for new ones when he is on his rounds but that may not be for several hours. - 5.
+Put the bad batteries on the front table and mark them as BAD with masking tape. - 5.
 As mentioned above, have your students put a few sheets of paper under the conductive paper and weigh down the rods with a block to ensure a good consistent contact.
 Make sure they push the probe down firmly. - 6.
-Many of the probes give readings with large fluctuations.
-If a group of students has this problem, get them a new probe.
+If students are registering readings with large fluctuations, have them switch DMMs.
 If the fluctuations are small, have them decide on a consistent way to pick a value and choose uncertainty limits.